himabindu-run/himabindu-run/README.md

 ### Wanna know What's cooking:grey_exclamation::grey_question:
 **Mainly fighting for productivity in this ball game ~sigh**
+- Learning how to learn:grey_exclamation:
 - Working on a ChatBot for this [website](wtef.talentsprint.com).
 - I am recently into front end things like HTML, CSS et cetera...
-- Desperately want to start #100DaysOfCode to kill the master procrastinator in me.
-- Learning how to learn:grey_exclamation:

 ### We can talk about... :computer:
 - Python, C, Cpp and Haskell(If and only if  you want to be adventurous)